 Task Manager is a system monitor program which provides information regarding the general status of your computer and the programs and processes running on it.
 It can be used to force close some programs/applications and take your computer out of a not-responding state.

 You can also change the process priorities using this utility and display the applications/services which run on startup.
 This utility also displays detailed information regarding your CPU, Memory, local disks and your internet connection.
-It is present in almost all the versions of Microsoft operating system.
+It is present in almost all the versions of the Microsoft operating system.
 Some users reported that they were having problems while accessing the task manager.
 It was either not responding or they couldn’t find a way to launch it.
 We have listed down a number of solutions to help you with your problem.

 Here are a few ways on how you can launch your task manager.